dagster-io/hooli-data-eng-pipelines/README.md

 - *Job Configuration* allows Dagster to parameterize tasks, this example includes a forecasting model with hyper parameters passed as job config.
 - *Partitions and Backfills* allow Dagster to represent partitioned data with no additional code.
 This example includes a partitioned model stats asset (`hooli_data_eng/assets/forecasting/__init__.py`).
 Using partitions allows the Hooli data team to track model performance overtime, account for model drift, and run back tests for new models.
 - The asset `big_orders` in `hopoli_data_eng/assets/forecasting/__init__.py` uses Spark.
 Locally, Spark is run through a local PySpark process.
 In production, a `resources/databricks.py` Databricks *Step Launcher* is used to dynamically create a Spark cluster for processing.
+- The asset `model_nb` is an example of *Dagstermill* which lets you run Jupyter Notebooks as assets, including notebooks that should take upstream assets as inputs.

 ## Deployment Architecture